 A Day in Wismar

-The pretty UNESCO designated square in Wismar was overtaken by the annual spring Herring Days Festival at our March visit, with several vendors selling fresh, pickled, kippered and fried herring to celebrate.
+Check out the pretty UNESCO designated main square.
+Cobblestone corners were overtaken by the annual and delicious Herring Days Festival at our March visit.
+Between Mar.
+19-Apr 4, 2022, sample the goods from several vendors selling fresh, pickled, kippered and fried herring.
 Once part of the Hanseatic League, Wismar’s skilled craftsmen continue in the shipbuilding industry.
-(Baltic Sea car ferries and three Crystal Cruises river cruisers have been built at the Wismar shipyard.)
+(Baltic Sea car ferries and three river cruisers commissioned by the former Crystal Cruises were built at the Wismar shipyard.)

 Follow the steeples to St. Georgen, one of the austere Gothic churches that fell into ruin during German Democratic Republic (GDR) days, and explore the new elevator and viewing platform.
 Across the way, only a graceful tower of St. Marien remains standing, with an exhibit hall that shows “Bruno the Brick Builder,” a cute 4-D family film about how bricks are made.